 When to send: Immediately.

-Similar to the series for new subscribers, the email for new customers welcomes them into your tribe, performs more brand indoctrination, and explains what’s next.
+Similar to the series for new subscribers, the email for new customers welcomes them into your community, performs more brand indoctrination, and explains what’s next.

 How long will it take for their order to leave the warehouse?
 When will it arrive?
 What’s your return policy?
 This is also a great time to suggest related products, but it should have an obvious link to what they just bought, which will help avoid coming across too pushy.